pilgrimage to THE living tradition OF THE NYINGMA

 Our destination is the hermitage where the great translator and monk, Pagor Vairocana, meditated and transmitted Great Perfection during his exile from Central Tibet in the eighth century.

 Leaving Barkham, we will drive westward through the Gyalrong region, stopping to pay homage to a famous Jowo statue at Thro Khyap, a comfortable uphill walk from Thukje Chenpo, a reconstructed Nyingma monastery.

 The day will end in Namda, the hometown of our Road To Tibet guides.
 We will be staying with Tibetan families—all friends of Road To Tibet.
 We did this in 2016 and it was fantastic to experience the Tibetan lifestyle and allow ourselves to be immersed in a living Buddhist culture.

 On the left, is a recent photo of our guide's son, an incarnate master of Dartang Monastery which we will visit in a few days.

 Home-stay with Tibetan families in the small town of Namda.

 Dzamthang (3,900 m) is a stronghold of the Bon and Jonang traditions that uphold the shentong view of Kalachakra.
-The town is the prefecture capital and offers fair hotels and shopping.
+The town is the prefecture capital and offers fair hotels, banking and shopping.

 JULY 27: Full Moon, Amitabha Day, Kalachakra Day